headquarters/bcerp/README.md

 represents the ID column of the QuestionOption model (or "question_options" table).

 #### First Run
-Created the bcerp.db database file:
+Create the bcerp.db database file:
 `ruby schema.rb`

 Run the app: